Pipeline: The Surf Coaster: History

-Development for a prototype for a new type of roller coaster begun on May 28, 2019, when roller coaster manufacturer Bolliger & Mabillard filed a trademark for the name "surf coaster".
-A project codenamed "Project Penguin" was revealed in January 2020 after site-work plans were filed with Orange County, Florida officials in what appeared to be a new attraction for 2021.
-This new project was planned to be built near the front of the park and a pathway near the Bayside Stadium.
-Subsequent plans were made in June and September 2020, which also confirmed the new project would be a "custom launch coaster" after Bolliger & Mabillard filed a patent for a stand-up roller coaster restraint.
-The plans fueled rumors that the surf coaster model would be built at SeaWorld Orlando.
+The roller coaster manufacturer Bolliger & Mabillard filed a patent trademark for "Surf Coaster" on May 28, 2019.
+A project codenamed "Project Penguin" was revealed in January 2020 after site-work plans were filed with Orange County officials for a new attraction in 2021.
+The new project was planned to be built toward the front of the park near a pathway that runs along Bayside Stadium.
+The area had been used in the past for festivals in the park.
+Subsequent plans were made in June and September 2020, which also confirmed the new project to be a "custom launch coaster" featuring a stand-up restraint design.
+Early reports speculated that the Surf Coaster model would be built at SeaWorld Orlando.

-Teasers for SeaWorld Orlando's new roller coaster started on April 14, 2022.
-In this first teaser, a picture of trees with roller coaster track behind it.
-Construction fencing was erected along with demolition of the surrounding area.
-The following month, on June 3, 2022, the park teased the attraction, warning those of a "high surf advisory" in 2023.
-The phrase "high surf advisory" would later be used as a hashtag to tease and promote the roller coaster.
-Due to the effects of Hurricane Ian, the announcement was delayed on September 28, 2022.
-During the teaser period, the park had started construction on the attraction.
+Teasers for SeaWorld Orlando's new roller coaster began in April 2022.
+A picture of trees with roller coaster track in the background was depicted in the first teaser.
+Construction fencing began appearing along the surrounding area.
+In June 2022, the park teased with the warning, "High surf advisory".
+The teaser warning would later be used as a hashtag to tease and promote the roller coaster on social media.
+Due to the fallout from Hurricane Ian in September 2022, the official unveiling of the new coaster in an announcement was delayed.

-The last teaser for the ride was on October 14, 2022.
-In the teaser, the park had included in the teaser a video of construction on the attraction.
-The park officially announced Pipeline: The Surf Coaster on October 18, 2022.
-The park revealed details about the ride, that it would open in spring 2023.
-Additionally, the park revealed the ride would also be the first surf coaster in the world.
-Track for the roller coaster went vertical on October 24, 2022.
-The trains for the attraction were unveiled at the International Association of Amusement Parks and Attractions (IAAPA) Expo on November 15, 2022.
-SeaWorld Orlando announced on December 19, 2022, that installation of roller coaster track was completed.
+The final teaser video was released in early October 2022.
+In the video, the attraction's construction progress was on display.
+On October 18, 2022, the park officially unveiled Pipeline: The Surf Coaster in an announcement.
+The scheduled opening was revealed to be spring of 2023.
+It was marketed as the first surf coaster in the world.
+Track construction went vertical in late October 2022.
+Pipeline's trains were put on display at the International Association of Amusement Parks and Attractions (IAAPA) Expo on November 15, 2022.

+Construction of the track completed a month later on December 19, 2022, which was followed by testing in March 2023.
+The official opening date was revealed as May 27, 2023, with a soft opening preview period for passholders starting on May 12, 2023.

 Ride experience

-Layout

 After exiting the station, the surfboard-themed train launches 60 mph into a 110 ft overbanked turn to the right.
 Following the overbanked turn, the train turns left into an inversion billed as the "wave curl" inversion by the park, before the train goes up and turns right into one of two helix elements.
 After succeeding the 360° helix, the train immediately turns into a second overbanked turn.
 Traveling into a banked airtime hill, the train turns right and then whips to the left into a second, 270° helix.
 Then, the train turns left immediately after the helix, before turning right, into the final brake run.
 The total duration for the roller coaster is approximately one minute and fifty seconds.